 The entity is not otherwise already subject to the LCFS regulation as a fuel reporting entity.

 The demonstrations in paragraphs 1. through 4. above must be made for the specific quantity of fuel upon which the entity first elects to opt into the LCFS.
-For subsequent quantities of fuel for which the entity is claiming to be the fuel reporting entity pursuant to this subsection, the entity must retain documentation to support the demonstrations required in paragraphs 1. through 4., above, and must submit such documentation to the Executive Officer within 30 calendar days upon request.
+For subsequent quantities of fuel for which the entity is claiming to be the fuel reporting entity pursuant to this subsection, the entity must retain documentation to support the demonstrations required in paragraphs 1. through 4., above, and must submit such documentation to the Executive Officer within 30 days upon request.

 Project Operators.
 An entity that has a project approved for crediting or is applying for approval by the Executive Officer under section 95489 must apply to opt into the LCFS program as a credit generator.